All my stirring becomes quiet around me like circles on water. My tasks lie in their places where I left them, asleep like cattle.

 After days of labor, mute in my consternations, I hear my song at last, and I sing it.
 As we sing, the day turns, the trees move.

-How to describe my feelings for trees… As much as I adore all things plantificatious, trees leave me weak at the knees.
-My dream would be to own an arboretum.
-The only problem is that living in a first floor flat makes this rather tricky.
-Instead, I regularly visit the woods at Box Hill and have loved introducing my little nephew – I’ll call him Bubs, one of my many pet names for him – to my ‘tree friends’, whom he has systematically named at my request.
-In true five year old style, they are called Branchy, Longy, Archy and Big Muscles (I’ll leave you guessing the reason for each choice).
-But my favourite by far has to be for the largest of them all, sporting a particularly thick trunk and a vast head of branches and leaves.
-When it came to naming him, Bubs took a while longer but, after deep pause for thought, finally uttered ‘Speedy’; this left me at pains to reassure him that my fit of giggles was not me laughing at him but, rather, represented delight at his superb choice.
+How to describe my feelings for trees… I guess it’s similar to how I feel about cats and dogs.
+I love cats but dogs just do it for me.
+(I would actually love one of each – a chance to live out my inter-species friendship fantasy)….And so, as much as I adore all things plantificatious, trees leave me weak at the knees.
+Another dream is to own an arboretum, however, living in a first floor flat makes this rather tricky.
+Instead, I regularly visit the woods at Box Hill and have loved introducing my little nephew – I’ll call him, Bubs, one of my pet names – to my ‘tree friends’, whom he has systematically named at my request.
+In true five year old style, they have been christened Branchy, Longy, Archy and Big Muscles (I’ll leave you guessing the reason for each choice).
+But my favourite by far has to be the largest of them all, sporting a particularly thick trunk and a vast head of branches and leaves.
+When it came to naming him, Bubs took a while longer but, after deep pause for thought, finally uttered, ever so slowly, ‘Speedy’; this left me at pains to reassure him that my fit of giggles was not me laughing at him but, rather, represented delight at his superb choice.
 (I think it worked).

-Whilst my visits with Bubs are precious and will continue for as long as I continue to hear ‘When can we go to Box Hill again, Aunty Shyama?’, I equally cherish my solitary strolls.
-But whether with my little man or alone, I always savour being able to clearly hear the sound of my soul-song there and my heart being able to sing it – loudly and with tree-filled joy.
+Whilst my visits with Bubs are precious and will continue for as long as I hear ‘When can we go to Box Hill again, Aunty Shyama?’, I also savour my solitary strolls.
+But whether with my little man or alone, I always cherish being able to hear more clearly the sound of my soul-song there and my heart being able to sing it – loudly and with tree-filled joy.